 That’s all there is to it!
-Our admission requirements are a 2.25 grade point average (re-calculated on academic core courses only) and a 19 ACT or 900 SAT.
+Our admission requirements are a 2.25 grade point average and a 19 ACT or 900 SAT.
 Keep in mind that while these are the general admissions requirements, certain departments require a specific college GPA before admission is granted into those academic programs.
 Click here, or contact the admissions office for more information.

 Northern also offers an Honors Program for students who meet the criteria, and an academic probation program for students who can demonstrate the ability to succeed, but who might not have met both of the admissions requirements.

 - Complete the undergraduate application for admission form.
 If you have previously applied, please notify the Admissions Office.
 We keep previous applications on file for one year.
 Home schooled students who are applying to be dually enrolled at NMU while still attending high school should also complete the dual enrollment-permission to enroll form available from the NMU Admissions Office.
 Your parent can sign the form as your educator.

 Canadian citizens may complete the online application for admission and the supplement for Canadian students.

 - Application Fee - Submit the $30 application fee.
 Students may mail a check or money order (high school students can ask that their payment be included with the counselor form and transcript) or can pay by credit card by calling 1-800-682-9797 or 1-906-227-2650.
 You may also pay online.
 To apply for a fee waiver, please provide a letter of request and reason.
 This could be from the applicant, parent, guidance counselor, or agency aware of the financial situation.

 - Transcripts – Home schooled student transcripts may be generated by a parent or instructor or may be supplied by a home school curriculum agency.
 Parent or instructor generated transcripts should be notarized as an official document.